 Both cases represent morally (and perhaps even legally) problematic interpretations of dual citizenship that completely overlook individual agency and personal choice.
 A concept of active citizenship might be useful if adopted domestically by states, especially if it would place greater emphasis on individual choice.
 In international law, the doctrine of ‘effective nationality’ and the principle of ‘genuine connection’ asserted by the International Court of Justice’s decision in the Nottebohm case goes some way in that direction.
 Nottebohm recognises citizenship as a ‘legal bond having at its basis the social fact of attachment, a genuine connection of existence, interests, and sentiments, together with the existence of reciprocal rights and duties.’

-Sadly, Rainer Bauböck’s comments almost invariably misread or distort my views and even fabricate some to which I do not subscribe (especially concerning chapters 5 and 7).
-I will not try to correct all of those misrepresentations here.
-There are simply too many; it would try the reader’s patience (as well as my own).
-I will here address just enough of them to demonstrate beyond doubt that readers need to work through the book for themselves, rather than relying on Bauböck’s tendentious gloss and critique.
+Sadly, many of Rainer Bauböck’s comments misread or distort my views, sometimes even attributing to me views to which I do not subscribe (especially concerning chapters 5 and 7).
+I will not try to correct all of those misrepresentations here, as that would try the reader’s patience (as well as my own).
+I will here address just enough of them to demonstrate beyond doubt that readers need to work through the book for themselves, rather than relying on Bauböck’s tendentious critique.